 Venture debt is a loan investment rather than an investment in exchange for equity.
 It complements equity financing and provides growth capital which can help companies to achieve milestones while avoiding equity dilution, which can then create more funding options in the future.
 Popular in the dot.com era, venture debt fell out of favour before undergoing a resurgence in recent years.

-Juliet Rogan, Head of High Growth & Entrepreneurs at Barclays, says: “Debt funding is particularly useful around working capital, if you’ve got the business fundamentals set up, with visibility of your revenue stream and sight of your runway.
-If you’re still proving your customer proposition and tech, you should go for equity debt.”
+Venture debt funding is particularly useful around working capital, if you’ve got the business fundamentals set up, with visibility of your revenue stream and sight of your cash runway.
+If you’re still proving your customer proposition and tech, it’s preferable to go for an equity raise.

 Since the government introduced tax breaks for investors like the Enterprise Investment Scheme (EIS) and Seed Enterprise Investment Scheme (SEIS), Jenny says the funding world has seen an influx of angel investors.
 She says popular television programmes and pitching competitions have also been great for changing people’s perspectives around entrepreneurship.